Raw Organic Red Gumbo Limbo Honey from Mexico 227g

 Organic: certified organic by the Organic Food Federation (UK), GB-ORG-04

-Read on for more details about the origin, taste and uses of this liquid honey.
+Read on for more details about the origin, taste and uses of this crystallised honey.

 3000 feet high in the foothills of the Sierra Madre mountain range in north-eastern Mexico lie vast swathes of red Gumbo Limbo trees surrounded by sunflowers and pistachio plants.